SkeptiCamp NYC 2016 Sessions and Attendees

 Here are the session topics submitted, so far.
 Please note that placement here does NOT guarantee the

 topic will be discussed.
 We are sure most of them will be on the schedule.
 However, various things, some beyond anyone's control, could force us to change it.
-The final version of the advanced schedule should be available on November 26nd, 2012.
+The "final" version of the schedule should be available on November 14th, 2016.

 To submit your idea, see the Session Host's Guide.